What dangers does modernization pose against homeliness

 Family talk will help you improve your communication skills!

-By the way, for additional enrichment on the subject, read the relevant article from our sweet blog about how to turn your home into a center for family activities.
+By the way, for additional enrichment on the subject, please read the relevant article from our sweet blog about how to turn your home into a center for family activities.

 2. Laziness

-"I've heard that hard work never killed anyone, but I say, why take the chance?"
+I've heard that hard work never killed anyone, but I say, why take the chance?

 As most of you probably know, laziness will hold you back in many areas of life, and home bonding is just one of them.

 'How'?
-Must you be asking?
+You might be asking?

-Many pieces of evidence claim that, alongside technology's significant advantages, it has made us much lazier as humans.
+Well, Many pieces of evidence claim that, alongside technology's significant advantages, it has made us much lazier as humans.

 Below is a partial list: